cskokgibbs/cskokgibbs.github.io/_pages/about.md

 Kyunghyun Cho and Richard Bonneau.
 I work on developing algorithms to infer gene regulatory networks from genome-wide sequencing data.

-Prior to starting my PhD, I worked as a research analyst in the Center for Computational Biology at the Simon's Foundation's Flatiron Institute from 2018 to 2021.
+Prior to starting my PhD, I worked as a research analyst in the Center for Computational Biology at the Simons Foundation's Flatiron Institute from 2018 to 2021.
 I hold a Bachelors of Science in Mathematics from the University of Miami.

 My hobbies include training for marathons, cooking, photography, traveling and reading.